lanejames35/sas-age-standardize/README.md

 The `main.sas` program is the script you will need to customize and run to get age-standardized rates.
 There are three places that need input to function properly:
    1. Each `%include` statement should specifiy the path to the respective `.sas` file on your machine.
    2. The `infile` statment should specify the path to the `ageGroupFormat.csv` file on your machine.
-   3. The parameters of the `%age_standardize` macro will need to be adjusted to macth the set-up of your datasets.
+   3. The parameters of the `%age_standardize` macro will need to be adjusted to match the set-up of your datasets.
 Here, use the example to examine how the macro parameters macth up with the example datasets.

 ### Run the program
 Once all the inputs are set, run `main.sas` as usual with `F4` or the `Submit` button.
 ## Feedback
 All bugs, feature requests, pull request, complaints, feedback, etc. are welcome.
 Please [create an issue](https://github.com/lanejames35/sas-age-standardize/issues).
 If you'd prefer a less formal approach, send me an email.
-My contact informationis found on [my profile page](https://github.com/lanejames35).
+My contact information is found on [my profile page](https://github.com/lanejames35).

 ## Next steps
 Contributions to convert this to Stata and/or R would be greatly appreciated!